conduktor/conduktor-docs/src/pages/changelog/Gateway-3.6.0.md

 ##### Read Only Schema Registry Access

-Some of our gateway plugins will deserialise and re-serialise messages in order to perform their functions, and a side effect of this is that the serialiser code would needlessly require write access to the Schema Registry.
+Some of our gateway plugins will deserialize and re-serialize messages in order to perform their functions, and a side effect of this is that the serializer code would needlessly require write access to the Schema Registry.
 While there was **no situation** where the gateway would actually casue any updated or additional schema to appear - we have altered the Schema Registry access to be read only.
 This is avoids having to assign write permission needlessly for our gateway Schema Registry conenctions if you are using ACLs on your Schema Registry.

 ##### Plugin Validation of Schema Registry Access